Gene Barry: Career

 Barry chose his professional name in honor of John Barrymore and made his Broadway debut as Captain Paul Duval in the 1942 revival of Sigmund Romberg's The New Moon.
 He later portrayed Falke in Rosalinda (1942), Nova Kovich in The Merry Widow (1943), Lieutenant Bunin in Catherine Was Great (1944), Dorante and Comte De Chateau-Gaillard in The Would-Be Gentleman (1946), The Doctor in Happy as Larry (1950), and played a variety of roles in the musical revue Bless You All (1950).

 In 1950 Barry began appearing on television with the NBC Television Opera Theatre.
 In 1955 he appeared on the CBS Television anthology series Appointment with Adventure.

 In 1951 Barry was hired for his first movie, in the role of Dr. Frank Addison in The Atomic City (1952).
 In 1953 he was cast as Dr. Clayton Forrester in the science fiction film The War of the Worlds (1953).
-(Much later, Barry also made a cameo appearance in Steven Spielberg's remake of War of the Worlds (2005), along with his co-star Ann Robinson from the film of 1953.)
+(Much later, Barry also made a cameo appearance along with his co-star Ann Robinson from the film of 1953, in Steven Spielberg's remake of War of the Worlds (2005).